thumbtack/slate/source/supply_api.html.md

 }
 ```

-Partners will be able to use the test auth-code and call /tokens API to get the test access token and refresh token pair in /token API response.
+Partners will be able to use the test auth-code and call /tokens API to get the test access token and refresh token pair in the /token API response.
-Test tokens behavior is same as the production environment.
+Test token's behavior is the same as the production environment.

 # Thumbtack Endpoints

 Thumbtack will expose the following endpoints to Partners.
 All endpoints should be versioned to support future schema changes.
 Endpoints will use HTTP basic authentication, and Thumbtack will provide
-Partners with username and password for Partners to call these endpoints.
+Partners with a username and password for Partners to call these endpoints.
 Note that passing in the `Content-Type` header is required.

 ## Messages